 Moliere occupies the ground floor of a residential building in Sapporo's Miyagaoka district, positioning it outside the city's central dining corridor and within a quieter, design-conscious tier of the local restaurant scene.
-The address places it alongside a peer set that values considered space and deliberate format over visibility and volume.
+The address places it alongside a comparable set that values considered space and deliberate format over visibility and volume.
 For Sapporo dining beyond the obvious, it represents a measured alternative to the city's better-known French and kaiseki establishments.

 A Room at the Edge of the City